astariul/pytere/docs/index.md

 ## Contribute

-To contribute, install the package locally (see [Installation](#local)), create your own branch, add your code/tests/documentation, and open a PR !
+To contribute, install the package locally (see [Installation](#local)), create your own branch, add your code (and tests, and documentation), and open a PR !

 ### Pre-commit hooks